Mewbi/ufabc-enrollment-filter/README.md

 ## 📄 [PDF Parser](./pdf-parser/)

-The Go program downloads a PDF from a URL provided via the command line, parses table content from the PDF, and saves it as a CSV file.
+The Go program downloads a PDF from a URL provided via the command line or via an endpoint API, parses table content from the PDF, and saves it as a CSV file or in a SQLite database.
 The table in the PDF should contain the columns "RA", "Código turma", and "Nome Disciplina" as the following [example](https://prograd.ufabc.edu.br/pdf/ajuste_2024_2_matriculas_deferidas.pdf):

 <p align="center">
     <img src="./assets/example-pdf.png" height="300">